-The expected average term of the Fund's liabilities in respect of the Defined Benefit Scheme active and deferred membership is around 4 years (and around 10 years in respect of the Lifetime Pensions Scheme).
-As a proportion of members are eligible to receive pension benefits and the Fund also pays lifetime pensions, the average term of the Fund's liabilities would be longer than this.
-As such, the Fund is expected to benefit by investing in 'growth' assets over the long term.
-However, this is likely to result in the Fund's investment return exhibiting a degree of volatility from year to year, which may impact on the financial position of the Fund and the required level of Institution contributions.
+The expected average term of the Fund's liabilities in respect of the Defined Benefit Scheme active and deferred membership is around 4 years (and around 10 years in respect of existing members in the Lifetime Pensions Scheme noting these are matched by the Challenger Life annuity policy).
+Over the long term, while 'defensive' assets are not expected to earn higher returns than 'growth' assets, these returns are expected to show less variation from year to year.
+As such, the Fund is expected to benefit by investing in 'defensive' assets for assets supporting the Defined Benefit Scheme active and deferred membership (which are not matched by the Challenger Life annuity policy) which is expected to result in a lower degree of volatility from year to year and therefore have a lower impact on the financial position of the Fund and the required level of Institution contributions.